 Teaching Overview

-The Department provides teaching for two undergraduate M.Eng. programmes, both of which are accredited by the UK Engineering Council:
+The Department provides teaching for a four-year M.Eng. undergraduate programme, which is accredited by the UK Engineering Council:

-- formerly known as Metallurgy and Science of Materials - Materials, Economics and Management(MEM)
+- formerly known as Metallurgy and the Science of Materials (MSOM)

 The Department does not offer any taught MSc programmes.